Cheltenham Festival Free Bets and Sign-up Offers 2025: Get £60 in Free Horse Racing Bets when you bet £10 with Sky Bet

-The eagerly anticipated 2025 Cheltenham Festival is finally here and Sky Bet have you covered.
+The eagerly anticipated 2025 Cheltenham Festival begins today and Sky Bet have you covered.

 This exclusive sign-up bonus of £60 in free bets when you sign up and bet £10 on Sky Bet is one of the most generous welcome offers you can find on the market.